 Maintaining your climbing shoes is essential for peak performance and long-lasting durability.
 Over time, climbing shoes accumulate sweat, chalk, and dirt, leading to unpleasant odors and reduced grip.
-To keep your shoes in top condition, regular cleaning is a must.
-In this article, we’ll go over five simple steps to help you clean your climbing shoes and keep them fresh.

 Step 1: Remove Loose Dirt and Debris